Driving in Spain as a UK citizen: things you must know

 • When all back seats are already occupied by other children

-• Radar detectors and laser signal scramblers are illegal as they are said to interfere with the speed monitoring systems.
-You will be faced with a fine of €6000, if your car is found with the installation.
+• Radar detectors and laser signal scramblers are illegal as they are said to interfere with speed monitoring systems.
+You will be faced with a fine of €6000 if your car is found with it installed.
 However, GPS is still legal, and the Spanish Transport Department has created an app for the public with all the speed camera locations, where most fixed speed cameras are signposted.

-• Like the UK, the seat belt is necessary for both front and rear seats.
-In the UK, the fine of not wearing a seat belt can be £100 or up to £500.
+• Like in the UK, the seat belt is necessary for both front and rear seats.
+In the UK, the fine for not wearing a seat belt can be £100 or up to £500.
 In Spain, if you do not have it well fastened, the person without a belt will be charged 200€

 • You cannot drive in flip-flops or open-backed sandals, nor can you drive shirtless.
 Not only is this dangerous but also the police may fine people for this once detected, especially in holiday seasons or specific areas.